 Locally nameless representation with cofinite quantification

 The locally nameless representation with cofinite quantification is a pratical technique for representing binders in a formal settings.
 The locally nameless representation avoids the need for alpha-conversion and the need for shifting de Bruijn indices.
 The cofinite quantification is used to obtain strong induction principles.
 This approach has been successfully applied to formalize many type systems and semantics.

-with B. Aydemir, B. C. Pierce, R. Pollack and S. Weirich
+Brian Aydemir, Arthur Charguéraud, Benjamin C. Pierce, Randy Pollack and Stephanie Weirich

 POPL: Symposium on Principles of Programming Languages, January 2008

 Details on the tactics and automation techniques used can be found here.